Mobile music therapy practice providing services across Brisbane and Sydney.

 RMTs undertake ongoing professional development to maintain and update their skills.
 There are almost 800 RMTs across Australia and the two-year Masters degree in Music Therapy is offered at The University of Melbourne and The Western Sydney University.

-Our fees are based upon the most recent NDIS price guide of $193.99/hour.
+Our fees are based upon the most recent NDIS Pricing Arrangements and Price Limits (PAPL) of $193.99/hour.
 Fees are the same for NDIS and Private paying clients.

 Session and Report Fees